mcfearsome/whydocker/PITCHME.md

 ---

-# Becasue I Said So!
+# Because I Said So!

 ---

 ### Isolated and Explicit Environment
-1. Dependecies are specific to the project
+1. Dependencies are specific to the project
-2. The OS your code runs in doesn't change unless you change it
+2. The OS and Environment your code runs in doesn't change unless you change it

 ---